ArsCodeAmatoria/ppc-cards/SOCIAL_CARDS.md

 ## Available Social Cards

-The project includes two social card designs:
+The project includes three social card designs:

+1. **Logo on Purple Background** - Primary card used for social sharing with Twitter Summary Card with Large Image
-1. **Main Social Card** - Used for the home page and general sharing
+2. **Main Social Card** - Used for the home page with detailed statistics
-2. **Analysis Social Card** - Specifically for the Liberal Failures Analysis page
+3. **Analysis Social Card** - Specifically for the Liberal Failures Analysis page

 ## How to Generate the Images